tmcombi/tmcombi/README.md

 # About the project
 The project (http://www.tmcombi.org) is aimed at providing a production code for the trainable monotone combiner as well as first tests with real data.
 TMCombi is a free/open-source library running under MIT license.

+Currently only Linux/Ubuntu is supported.
+If you are interested in other OS, do not hesitate to contact me.

 # Useful links
 Project home page:http://www.tmcombi.org